olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_22.md

 ### Software Engineering

-The data structures holding the data for the bidirectional brick supporting data should be wrapped in a class.
+One critique of my solution is with the data structures holding the data for the bidirectional brick supporting data.
+This data should definitely be wrapped in a class, rather than just obtaining the data through a function call.

 I made the `BrickContainer` class store the bricks in an attribute as a tuple.
 This made the initial brick snapshot data immutable.
+It is nice to make this data immutable because it should not be edited.

 ## Solution